 - Independent study

-The programme will be delivered over two years, over 16 weekend seminars (8 per year) and four 4-day learning blocks (2 per year).
+The two-year programme is delivered over two years, over 16 weekend seminars (8 per year) and four 4-day learning blocks (2 per year).
 Constantin Court, Director of Practical Skills Therapeutic Education (Pedagogy) is the programme lead.

 Sessions will be delivered across Ruskin Mill Trust centres in Darlington, Sheffield, Birmingham, Stourbridge and Nailsworth as well as some Steiner Schools.